inex/ixp-manager-docs-md/docs/features/system-validation.md

 perform their checks and report their findings back to you.

 Validation results consist of a message, and a severity level.
-In ascending order of severity these are `debug`, `info`, `suggest`, `warning`, and `error`.
+In ascending order of severity these are `debug`, `info`, `suggestion`, `warning`, and `error`.
 Both the CLI and Web interface support filtering of results based on this severity level.
-When your log level is such that all messages are filtered, the CLI will report `No results reached the log-level threshold`, whereas the web interface will hide the validator entirely.
+When your severity level is such that all messages are filtered, the CLI will report `No results reached the minimum severity`, whereas the web interface will hide the validator entirely.

 A validator may not find anything worth reporting.
 This depends on the results of the tests performed.
 If it happens, the command line or web interface will report that no results were reported.